trothr/blog/Marilyn/2019/20191227-flashback.md

 Chelle left yesterday.
 A long drive for her, but she made it without difficulty.

-I had already decided to post what Danny said, so did not add to that.
+I had already decided to post yesterday what Danny said on Facebook, so did not add to that.

 ## Golfing and Memories

 Martin and I went with Scott while he golfed with friends.
 Initially we were going to just ride along for fun and to visit, but later Scott convinced us to try a few holes.
+It was good.

 Returning to the neighborhood, we drove on a road called "Old Farm".
 Christmas 1998, we were here, got snowed in.
 I drove the Windstar on the same street, then covered in snow, just for fun.

 ## Flashback, October 1st

-The 1st was a Tuesday.
+October 1st was a Tuesday.
 Marilyn and I had just returned from Virginia where we had visited Chelle and Martin for Marilyn's birthday.